thejsway/thejsway/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-blue.svg)](LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-> This content is in beta stage: expect some typos, glitches and mistakes.
-Feel free to correct them!

 ## Overview

 This book aims to be a useful companion for anyone wishing to (re)discover the many facets of JavaScript.
 Numerous brain cycles were spent to make it: